AguaClara/UASB/Reports and Manuals/UASB_DESIGN_Summer_2019.md

 ## Design Manual

 So far the team has only began practicing fabrication to develop best practices for the fabrication of the UASB reactors at the IAWWTP.
+Here is a link to the [CAD model](https://cad.onshape.com/documents/53ab6bf4dad0f6e53a3d53e2/w/d059456663ed700ebb9a2f16/e/29660576307cd46c4ec811dc) the team designed in Spring 2019.
 Below is a procedure for the fabrication of UASB reactors.

 ### Tipping Bucket Influent System
 #### Materials: